Tran Luong

 Tran Luong, Chapter 1: Mở Nước / the Beginning, 2017.
 Oil, acrylic, and collaged bronze on canvas, 47 1/4 × 78 3/4 in (120 × 200 cm)

-Tran Luong (b.
-1960, Hanoi, Vietnam; based in Hanoi) is one of Vietnam’s leading contemporary artists and thinkers and a mentor to generations of younger artists.
-His paintings, performances, photography, videos, sculptures and installations have been exhibited in multiple continents in a career spanning several decades.
-Tàm Tã - Soaked in the Long Rain, a retrospective exhibition curated by Biljana Ciric, opened in 2024 at the Jameel Arts Centre, Dubai, UAE and traveled to Govett-Brewster Art Gallery, New Zealand in 2025.
-This year, the show opened at The Art Gallery of Western Australia in Perth.
+His paintings, performances, videos, objects, and installations have been exhibited internationally.
+Tầm Tã - Soaked in the Long Rain, an exhibition curated by Biljana Ciric, opened in 2024 at the Jameel Arts Centre, Dubai, UAE and subsequently traveled to Govett-Brewster Art Gallery, New Zealand and The Art Gallery of Western Australia in Perth, where it is currently on view.